leventarican/leventarican.github.io/content/android-architecture.md

 ```
 _An intent indicates the __intention__ of your app._

-# Components
+# App architecure
-Now lets list the available components.
+If you want to build a robust, maintainable app you should construct your app with a clean architecture.
+Android best practices follows here the __separation of concerns__ principle.
+E.g. activity and fragment are UI-based classes and should only contain the UI related code.
+It should act as a __glue__ class between the Android OS and the app.
+Activity and Fragment classes should __lean__ as possible.

+Android introduced for that reason some components support the separation of responsibilities (separate UI from business logic).
+You will often read the components with the apprevation __MVVM__ architecture: Model - View - ViewModel.
 We want to know when to use which components and what the motivation of it.
 * DataBinding
 * ViewBinding
 * ViewModel
 * LiveData

-You will often read the components with the apprevation MVVM architecture: Model - View - ViewModel

 If we need to store or request/fetch data from a data source we can achieve this in different ways.
 You should know that read/write operation on _cache/memory/in-memory_ is different to _disc_ or even _network_.
 To summarize there are different data persistence layers.